-Which parts of the milk thistle plant can you eat?
+Which parts of a milk thistle plant can you eat?

-Technically, all parts of the milk thistle plant are edible:
+Technically, all parts of the milk thistle plant are edible, including:

 - Roots – the large carrot-like taproots on the young plants can be cooked and eaten before they get too old and fibrous.